Theory of unconventional magnetism in a Cu-based kagome metal

 This mechanism for the emergence of spin current appears as a direct consequence of cascading phase transitions characteristic of kagome materials~\cite{Zhao2021}.
 The only instance of spin currents reported to date is in FeGe, in the A-type AFM phase~\cite{Yin2022a, Teng2022, Teng2023}.
 However, in that system the SCO can be simply viewed as loop current formation of spin-polarized electrons~\cite{Han2024, Teng2024, Zhan2024}.
 The new mechanism we describe above gives way to uncharted territory of magnetic states due to the unique features of the kagome lattice, combining the effects of geometric frustration and SI in the moderately coupled regime.

 \paragraph{Summary} This study explores the emergence of itinerant magnetism in kagome lattice systems.
-The proposed material candidate \ce{CsCu3Cl5} displays the three characteristic kagome bands around the Fermi level almost without any interference from additional bands.
+Using \ce{CsCu3Cl5} as theoretical platform, we achieve an electronic structure displaying the three characteristic kagome bands around the Fermi level almost without any interference from additional bands.
 A description by means of local reference frames enables the identification of a minimal tight-binding model using three maximally localized Wannier orbitals.
-While many kagome materials exhibit a more complex description, with several vHS near the Fermi level which may interplay to form novel electronic orders~\cite{Wu2021, Hu2022, Kang2022, Li2024a, Scammell2023, Ingham2024}, \ce{CsCu3Cl5} exhibits an isolated $m$-type vHS close to the Fermi level, providing a model realization of the kagome Hubbard model.
+While many kagome materials exhibit a more complex description, with several vHS near the Fermi level which may interplay to form novel electronic orders~\cite{Wu2021, Hu2022, Kang2022, Li2024a, Scammell2023, Ingham2024}, our exemplary Cu-based kagome material \ce{CsCu3Cl5} exhibits an isolated $m$-type vHS close to the Fermi level, providing a model realization of the kagome Hubbard model, worth of exploring in future material science experiments.

-Our FRG study reveals a unprecedented unconventional $2 \times 2 \times 1$ antiferromagnetic ordering; while kagome magnets have attracted much attention in recent years, the formation of long-range magnetization is usually fostered by dipole interactions of localised magnetic moments rather than an intrinsic electronic mechanism which is at display here~\cite{Norman2016, Yin2022}.
+Our FRG study reveals a unprecedented unconventional $2 \times 2 \times 1$ antiferromagnetic ordering.
+While kagome magnets have attracted much attention in recent years, the formation of long-range magnetization is usually fostered by dipole interactions of localised magnetic moments rather than an intrinsic electronic mechanism which is at display here~\cite{Norman2016, Yin2022}.
 In the presented scenario, quantum fluctuations provide the driving force for the magnetic transition.
 This expands the catalogue of magnetic states on the kagome lattice: We predict a spin bond order phase with descendent spin current patterns on the kagome lattice, featuring a finite relative angular momentum of the spin-1 particle-hole pair in analogy to spin-0 charge bond order patterns.
-Our analysis marks the first chapter of emergent magnetic order from itinerant electrons on the kagome lattice, and adds magnetic instabilities to the landscape of symmetry-broken phases in metallic kagome compounds.

-Our analysis marks the precedent of an emergent magnetic order from itinerant electrons on the kagome lattice, and sets magnetic instabilities on the landscape of symmetry-broken phases in metallic kagome compounds.
+Our analysis marks the first chapter of emergent magnetic order from itinerant electrons on the kagome lattice, and sets magnetic instabilities on the landscape of symmetry-broken phases in metallic kagome compounds.